 - you will need to wear a protective mask (covering mouth and nose) at all times

-- you will need to disinfect your hands after entering the archive
+- you will need to to use the disinfection station on your way to the archive (in the exhibition)

 - you will need to take the equestrian staircase to get to the citadel’s exit